Updated: Jun 22

-One of the most important speeches about inclusion and the mindset of a mother with a child with special needs that you will ever hear.
-Watch this ten-minute video…it just might change how you think about parenting a child with a disability.
+One of the most important speeches about inclusion and the mindset of a mother with a child with disabilities that you may ever hear.
+Watch this ten-minute video.
+It just might change how you think about parenting a child with a disability.

 The following is a transcript of the Lia Tremblay’s speech at Highland United Methodist Church, Colonial Heights, Virginia.
 May 11, 2014 (Mother’s Day).
 This is published with permission.